 Chevy SSR: Power Steering Hose Replacement

-In our continued of my SSR, one of the leaks she had developed was from the Power Steering system.
-As we have previously covered, after many years of use as a daily driver, we are in the process of restoring her back to life.
+Our SSR had developed a leak from the Power Steering system.
 It’s never fun to have a car leaking on your driveway, much less if it’s leaking on your garage floor.
-Follow along then as we hunt down the Power Steering leak and address it with a very simple fix.
+Follow along as we hunt down the Power Steering leak and address it with a very simple fix.

 Parts for this DIY: